-Consideration must be given to location, scale, form, design and materials to ensure compatibility with the local environment.
-Any proposal which has an adverse impact on the landscape, heritage or residential amenity will be resisted.
+Consideration will be expected to be given to the location, scale, form, design and materials to ensure compatibility with the local environment.
+Any proposal which has an adverse impact on the landscape, heritage or residential amenity would not be supported.